arthurhsu/rdb-polyfill/README.md

 ## Why TypeScript?

 The authors need a fast tool to develop polyfill, and thus TypeScript is chosen.
-The end product is still in ES6, located under `dist/` directory.
+The end product is still in ES6, located under `dist/` directory (You need to call `gulp build` to generate the `dist/` directory).

 ## How to Build It?